EfeAydinalp/Battle-of-Ships/README.md

    ```bash
    python3 Battle-of-Ships.py "Player1.txt" "Player2.txt" "Player1.in" "Player2.in"
    ```
 4.The game will display the board after each move, showing where ships have been hit or missed.
+Also you can see whole game log in console section and "Battleship.out" .

-##Winning the Game
+## Winning the Game
 The game continues until one player has all their ships sunk.
 The game will automatically detect when a player has lost and declare the winner.

-##Error Handling
+## Error Handling
 - The game expects the input files to be correctly formatted.
 Any issues such as incorrect coordinates or missing files will result in an error message.
 - It is recommended to test the game with different configurations to ensure that all possible scenarios are covered.